Curvature Sets Over Persistence Diagrams: Abstract

 \section{Abstract}

-We study an invariant of compact metric spaces which combines the notion of \emph{curvature sets} introduced by Gromov in the 1980s together with the notion of Vietoris-Rips \emph{persistent homology}.
-For given integers $k\geq 0$ and $n\geq 1$ these invariants arise by considering the degree $k$ Vietoris-Rips persistence diagrams of all subsets of a given metric space with cardinality at most $n$.
+We study a family of invariants of compact metric spaces that combines the Curvature Sets defined by Gromov in the 1980s with Vietoris-Rips Persistent Homology.
+For given integers $k\geq 0$ and $n\geq 1$ we consider the dimension $k$ Vietoris-Rips persistence diagrams of \emph{all} subsets of a given metric space with cardinality at most $n$.
 We call these invariants \emph{persistence sets} and denote them as $\Dvr{n,k}$.
-We argue that computing these invariants could be significantly easier than computing the usual Vietoris-Rips persistence diagrams.
-We establish stability results as for these invariants and we also precisely characterize some of them in the case of spheres with geodesic and Euclidean distances.
-We identify a rich family of metric graphs for which $\Dvr{4,1}$ fully recovers their homotopy type.
-Along the way we prove some useful properties of Vietoris-Rips persistence diagrams.
+We establish that (1) computing these invariants is often significantly more efficient than computing the usual Vietoris-Rips persistence diagrams, (2) these invariants have very good discriminating power and, in many cases, capture information that is imperceptible through standard Vietoris-Rips persistence diagrams, and (3) they enjoy stability properties.
+We precisely characterize some of them in the case of spheres and surfaces with constant curvature using a generalization of Ptolemy's inequality.
+We also identify a rich family of metric graphs for which $\Dvr{4,1}$ fully recovers their homotopy type by studying split-metric decompositions.
+Along the way we prove some useful properties of Vietoris-Rips persistence diagrams using Mayer-Vietoris sequences.
+These yield a geometric algorithm for computing the Vietoris-Rips persistence diagram of a space $X$ with cardinality $2k+2$ with quadratic time complexity as opposed to the much higher cost incurred by the usual algebraic algorithms relying on matrix reduction.